 Within 12 to 24 hours after the surgery, patients will be able to stand up, with some help from the medical staff.
 You will need to use crutches until around 6 weeks after the surgery, but it may take up to 3 months for the pain to completely subside.
 During this period, doctors usually prescribe painkillers to help you manage the pain.

 Full recovery takes at least a year, and it may take longer for your artificial knee to feel completely normal.

-Can I ever come back to sports?
+7. Can I ever come back to sports?

 The short answer is, yes.
 With proper rehabilitation, many athletes are able to go back to the playing field.
 Doctors have even found that patients who exercise, and avoid “non-recommended” sports showed stronger knee functions than those who avoid exercise and being active after surgery.
 The reason may be that by exercising, you build up muscles and other structures that support your knee.
-Athletes are also especially better are correcting their form, and protecting their knee.
+Athletes are also especially better at correcting their form, and protecting their knee.

 Physical therapy is an important part of recovery.
 Doctors send patients home with a list of exercises.
 Sticking to the program is even more important for athletes.
 Doctors usually tailor an intensive rehabilitation program based on the needs of an athlete.

-Dr. Andrew Quoc Dutton is a Harvard Fellowship-trained orthopaedic surgeon with clinical interests in arthroscopic/keyhole surgery for the knee, hip, and shoulder.
+Dr Andrew Quoc Dutton is a Harvard Fellowship-trained orthopaedic surgeon with clinical interests in arthroscopic/keyhole surgery for the knee, hip, and shoulder.
 He also specializes in sports injuries, cartilage regeneration, and arthroscopic ligament reconstruction, among many others.